 To make a successful claim for historical abuse compensation, you will need to provide evidence to support your case.
 This may include medical records, police reports, witness statements, and any other documentation that can help to prove that the abuse occurred.

-It is important to start collecting evidence as soon as possible, as memories can fade over time, and it may be more difficult to obtain supporting documentation.
-If you are struggling to obtain evidence, your lawyer may be able to assist you in obtaining the necessary documentation.
+It is important to start collecting evidence as soon as possible, as memories can fade over time, and it may be more challenging to obtain supporting documentation.
+If you are struggling to obtain evidence, your lawyer may be able to help you get the necessary documentation.

 Filing a Claim

 Once you have found a lawyer and collected the necessary evidence, you can file a claim for historical abuse compensation.
-This will involve submitting a formal legal claim to the relevant institution or authority.
+This will involve submitting a formal legal claim to the relevant authority.

 The process for filing a claim can vary depending on the jurisdiction and the specific circumstances of your case.
 Your lawyer will be able to guide you through the process and ensure that your claim is filed correctly and within the relevant timeframes.